WHY BEESWAX CANDLES AND BURN TIPS

 A lot of beeswax on the internet are imported from oversea's.

-Our Beeswax is Australian.
+Our Beeswax is from Australian Beekeeper.

 We do not use cheap imports that are contaminated with toxic insecticide.